- Put-Call Parity

 The SPV, on the other hand, is responsible for “bundling” the assets into a pool.
 This pool of assets is then sold as securities to investors that will meet their needs and risk preferences.

-What is included in Structured Finance Jobs?
+What is included in Structured Finance Jobs (Career)?

 - Positions in structured finance jobs include creating financing vehicles to redirect free cash flows to investors through ABS and MBS.

 - Under structured finance jobs, you would be helping companies raise capital by creating “secured” securities and then selling them to investors.

 - The work generally revolves around those companies which have stable cash flows in their business models such as the credit card, student loan, and credit card companies.
 It all boils down to the frequency of cash flows those securities have and how appealing can they be made in terms of packaging them differently.